SkylineCommunications/dataminer-docs/connector-help/connector_help/Benu_Networks_MEG_Platform.md

 ## Usage

 Once created, the element can be used immediately.
-There are 16 pages available in the driver.
+There are 16 pages available in the connector.

 It is important to note that many of the tables show historical statistics information from the last 24 hours.
 Each 60-minute interval is represented as a row in the tables.